Preparing Teachers for Collaborative Classrooms

 After reviewing studies on collaboration, Kelchtermans (2006) argues that joint work by teachers must be, but sometimes is not, correctly organized; its success can depend on the school context.
 Vangrieken, Dochy, Raes, and Kyndt (2015) present the diversity of perspectives and ways of understanding teacher collaboration on a continuum, ranging from a group of individuals who simply work together to highly collaborative teams.
 They underscore that the benefits are greater the more deeply rooted collaboration is among teachers (they feel more motivated, more efficient, experience a lighter workload, their communicative skills increase, and teaching strategies become more student-centered), among pupils (improving understanding and performance), and among the school (there is a positive influence in the perception that the school is supportive of innovation, making a cultural shift to more equity, greater school-wide attention to the needs of students, and a professional culture of intellectual inquiry).

-Vangrieken et al. (2015) identify an array of factors which influence teacher collaboration, including those factors referring to the characteristics of the participants (positive attitudes toward teaming, experience, and knowledge of team processes), group structure characteristics (staff continuity, meeting time, and including them in decision-making processes), characteristics of working together (strong sense of team community, relationship-building, clear direction and common goals, observation and discussion of each other’s practices, and self-management), and characteristics of the school and the support received from the school (school administration’s commitment to teaming, pre-service, and in-service training).
+Vangrieken et al. (2015) identify an array of factors that influence teacher collaboration, including those factors referring to the characteristics of the participants (positive attitudes toward teaming, experience, and knowledge of team processes), group structure characteristics (staff continuity, meeting time, and including them in decision-making processes), characteristics of working together (strong sense of team community, relationship-building, clear direction and common goals, observation and discussion of each other’s practices, and self-management), and characteristics of the school and the support received from the school (school administration’s commitment to teaming, pre-service, and in-service training).
 However, they also identify teachers and schools strongly opposed to collaboration.
-Some factors which hinder teaching collaboration are a lack of skills or training, unwillingness to collaborate, balkanization, individualism in school culture, and ineffective leadership (Plauborg, 2009).
+Some factors that hinder teaching collaboration are a lack of skills or training, unwillingness to collaborate, balkanization, individualism in school culture, and ineffective leadership (Plauborg, 2009).
 In conclusion, Vangrieken et al. (2015) define two basic aspects of effective collaboration: the work process supported by the school principal and the outcomes obtained from effective collaboration.

 These studies do not dedicate attention to the differences between divergent collaborative teaching styles.
-We find styles of indirect collaboration (using the classical terminology of Bauwens & Hourcade, 1995) which examine collaborative relationships between teachers in planning, preparing, and discussing aspects related to teaching-learning; each teacher then implements it into practice individually.
+We find styles of indirect collaboration (using the classical terminology of Bauwens & Hourcade, 1995) that examine collaborative relationships between teachers in planning, preparing, and discussing aspects related to teaching-learning; each teacher then implements it into practice individually.
 We will now focus on cooperative teaching or co-teaching, the most genuine form of direct collaboration.

-Co-teaching is defined as a situation in which teachers, normally two, share responsibility for educating the whole class, within an inclusive classroom, by designing a program adapted to everyone, implementing the agreed upon procedures,and reviewing the results obtained (Friend, Cook, Hurley-Chamberlain, & Shamberger, 2010; Murawski & Dieker, 2008).
+Co-teaching is defined as a situation in which teachers, normally two, share responsibility for educating the whole class, within an inclusive classroom, by designing a program adapted to everyone, implementing agreed upon procedures, and reviewing the results obtained (Friend, Cook, Hurley-Chamberlain, & Shamberger, 2010; Murawski & Dieker, 2008).
 The teachers who collaborate are usually general- and special-needs teachers, but any teacher, even the students in the school, can adopt the role of co-teacher (Villa, Thousand, & Nevin, 2010).

 Most of the studies on co-teaching focus on describing the different roles and relationships between teachers or other organizing aspects that are established in the classroom, rather than demonstrating its impact on student achievement and other key outcomes (Friend et al., 2010).
 These studies insist, however, on the benefits both participating teachers and pupils gain from co-teaching.

 With reference to pupils, research on the efficacy of co-teaching considers different dimensions, such as the improvement in learning, social skills, and behavior, especially among pupils with learning difficulties (Hang & Rabren, 2009; Scruggs, Mastropieri, & McDuffie, 2007; Strogilos & Stefanidis, 2015).
 Co-teaching is proving to be a useful strategy in the advancement of inclusive education (Pancsofar & Petroff, 2016; Villa, Thousand, & Nevin, 2010).
 This is for a variety of reasons.
 First, it supposes that support is available to those who require it constantly, as well as to those who require support only occasionally.
-A second reason is that support can be given in all areas and in different content, not just in specific or isolated skills which usually occurs when support is provided outside the classroom.
+A second reason is that support can be given in all areas and in different content, not just in specific or isolated skills, which usually occurs when support is provided outside the classroom.
 Additionally, co-teaching makes it easier to assess the pupil’s needs and to provide the best support at a particular moment.
 And finally, co-teaching makes it easier to use teaching resources, which might otherwise be impossible if teaching was done individually.
 These resources may include strengthening oral expression, monitoring the class by focusing on the pupils, or making video recordings to analyze afterward.
 All these situations, demonstrating the use of co-teaching in the classroom, are designed to favor greater learning among the pupils.

 Co-teaching also benefits teachers; it allows them to share and design new materials and methodologies, share the processes of assessment and monitoring, offer mutual support in difficult situations, and favor classroom management and the working atmosphere (Nevin, Thousand, & Villa, 2009).
 One of the most beneficial aspects that co-teaching offers, which comes from constructive discussions together, is that it acts as a strategy for which teachers can build knowledge (McDuffie, Mastropieri, & Scruggs, 2009; Pratt, 2014).
 Thus, co-teaching should be seen not only as a form of support for students but also as a source of learning for the teachers involved—and therefore an essential element in promoting improvement in the school (Pancsofar & Petroff, 2013; Rytivaara & Kershner, 2012).